NguyenThanhDuyOfficial/.dotfiles/README.md

 In this part, you're expected to follow the **DIY (Do It Yourself)** principle:  Visit the official websites of the software you use, read the documentation, and configure everything by yourself 💪🏼

 ### Fixed Issues With Discord
-add --enable-features=UseOzonPlatform --ozone-platform=wayland --enable-wayland-me to desktop file.
+add --enable-features=UseOzonPlatform --ozone-platform=wayland --enable-wayland-ime to desktop file.
 ## 💡 Usage
 This section will be developed continuously throughout the evolution of the dotfiles.
 ## 🤝 Contributing